 As part of our 70th anniversary season, our 'Inequality & Social Cohesion' seminar will examine the extent and impacts of social and economic inequalities in 21st century Britain.

 This invitation-only seminar will take place at Cumberland Lodge on 28 March 2017, with an introductory briefing, followed by group discussions and a plenary session over dinner.

 It will be led by Julia Unwin CBE, who was until the end of last year the Chief Executive of the Joseph Rowntree Foundation and the Joseph Rowntree Housing Trust.

-The event will bring together leading social commentators, parliamentarians, business leaders and researchers, as part of our programme of events that explore the fundamental question of what makes a peaceful, tolerant and inclusive society.
+The event will bring together leading social commentators, parliamentarians, business leaders and researchers, as part of our programme of events that explore the fundamental question of what makes for a peaceful, open and inclusive society.

 Focus of discussion